Challenging Masculinity in the Black Community

 On an early bus ride to work one cold morning, I had a conversation with an old drunkard.
-The conversation began when he had made a remark of the book I was reading, which happened to be the “Souls of Black folk” by W.E.B Dubois.
-He remarked how I was reading a very important book, to paraphrase him
+The conversation began when he had made a remark about the book I was reading, which happened to be the “Souls of Black Folk” by W.E.B.
+Dubois.
+He remarked how I was reading an essential book, to paraphrase him

 This brief conversation left an impression on me.
-Everything this drunkard old man said wasn’t nothing I haven’t particularly heard before spurted out particularly by older black men.
-I must say some aspects of his brief speech I actually agree on.
+Everything this drunkard old man said was nothing I haven’t particularly heard before, spurted out particularly by older black men.
+I must say that some aspects of his brief speech I actually agree with.

-Is the black man in this country in possession of either definition.
-I am in particular interest of the second definition as it is potent to my argument.
-When asking yourself who are the most powerful people in the world what comes to mind.
-For most people, it might be a political leader or a business magnet, two groups that exempt the second definition to the fullest.
-Now consider your typical political or business leader, what else comes to mind?
-Generally men, who wear suits, that are well spoken, and who possess great intelligence.
-Men of these positions are not your general ideals of urban masculinity.
-They are generally not physically imposing or brash in their speech, but yet they hold considerable power in any modern society.
+Is the black man in this country in possession of either definition?
+I am particularly interested in the second definition as it is pertinent to my argument.
+When asking yourself, who are the most powerful people in the world, what comes to mind?
+For most people, it might be a political leader or a business magnate, two groups that exemplify the second definition to the fullest.
+Now, consider your typical political or business leader.
+What else comes to mind?
+Generally, men who wear suits, who are well spoken, and who possess great intelligence.
+Men in these positions are not your general ideals of urban masculinity.
+They are generally not physically imposing or brash in their speech, yet they hold considerable power in any modern society.

-Now when you began to think of the race associated with these types of men it generally tends to be white (i.e Bill Gates, Donald Trump, Elon Musk) of course there are notable exceptions(Barack Obama, Jay-Z), but in general we see the men with all the real power in our society as white men.
+Now, when you begin to think of the race associated with these types of men, it generally tends to be white (i.e, Bill Gates, Donald Trump, Elon Musk).
+Of course, there are notable exceptions(Barack Obama, Jay-Z), but in general, we see the men with all the real power in our society as white men.

-I believe the contemporary understanding of what it mean to be a man in the black community leads to violence in the inner city, the sexual objectification of black women, and the pervasiveness of homophobia in the black community.
-I believe that as black men we need to question what it really means to be a man, and if that definition is holding us back from achieving true masculinity i.e power.
+I believe the contemporary understanding of what it means to be a man in the black community leads to violence in the inner city, the sexual objectification of black women, and the pervasiveness of homophobia in the black community.
+I believe that as black men we need to question what it really means to be a man, and if that definition is holding us back from achieving true masculinity, i.e, power.

 The Answer to the Great American Pandemic

 A short film I made a couple of years ago.
 It wasn’t the best of quality, but I did try my best on it.
-The premises of the short, is a satire of the black male experience in the United States.
+The premise of the short is a satire of the black male experience in the United States.

-Black men more so than any other group of men holds an ‘aw’ for women outside their ethnic group.
-Now some would state I am making a bold statement and that I am generalizing all black men.
-But I would like to pose crucial points to prove my case and to also acknowledge that not all black men fetishize for different ethnic women(I include myself in this acknowledgement).
+Black men, more so than any other group of men, hold an ‘aw’ for women outside their ethnic group.
+Now, some would state I am making a bold statement and that I am generalizing all black men.
+But I would like to pose crucial points to prove my case and to also acknowledge that not all black men fetishize different ethnic women(I include myself in this acknowledgement).

-As a black man who lives in New york City I can tell many women of other ethnicities do not hold the same gaze on black men as we do towards them.
-One only need to go on a dating website to find how many advertise how they prefer white and Hispanic men, with some explicitly listing “no black men”.
-I personally do not mind if some women are not attracted to black men for I do not seek their validation.
+As a black man who lives in New York City, I can tell that many women of other ethnicities do not hold the same gaze on black men as we do towards them.
+One only needs to go on a dating website to find how many advertise how they prefer white and Hispanic men, with some explicitly listing “no black men”.
+I personally do not mind if some women are not attracted to black men, for I do not seek their validation.
 But many other black men do.
-One need to search countless forums asking the same typical questions “Do Asian women like black men”, “do middle eastern women like black men”, “do Russian women like black men”, I would highly doubt if the same question is asked vice versa.
+One needs to search countless forums asking the same typical questions: “Do Asian women like black men?”, “Do Middle Eastern women like black men?”, “Do Russian women like black men?”, I would highly doubt if the same question is asked vice versa.

-One has to look at the disparities in marriage rate between black men and women, more black men are married than black women, despite the fact that there are 1 million more black women to men.
-This can be(at least partially) explained by the fact that 20% of black men who get married, marries women outside his race.
+One has to look at the disparities in marriage rates between black men and women; more black men are married than black women, even though there are 1 million more black women to men.
+This can be(at least partially) explained by the fact that 20% of black men who get married marry women outside their race.

-My case in point is that as black men we need to stop putting these white, Asian, and Hispanic women on these pedestals.
-The reason I believe we pedestal these women is because the black community still holds a lot of self-hatred which is has passed on to us through hundreds of years of slavery.
-That ‘s the only reason why as collective so many black men find typical eurocentric feature so attractive i.e light skin, straighter hair, etc.
+My case in point is that as black men, we need to stop putting these white, Asian, and Hispanic women on these pedestals.
+The reason I believe we pedestal these women is because the black community still holds a lot of self-hatred, which has been passed on to us through hundreds of years of slavery.
+That‘s the only reason why, as a collective, so many black men find typical Eurocentric features so attractive, i.e, light skin, straighter hair, etc.

-In conclusion, I have nothing against being attracted to women of other races, I myself see the beauty in all races of women.
+In conclusion, I have nothing against being attracted to women of other races; I myself see the beauty in all races of women.
 My only objection is the pedestalling of other women while black men undermine our women.
-We as a people are still in a sense an “oppressed class”, particularly in the state of our mental affairs, and should do our best get out of it, first starting with some self-love as people.
+We as a people are still, in a sense, an “oppressed class”, particularly in the state of our mental affairs, and should do our best to get out of it, first starting with some self-love as people.

 Is being black ugly?

-What is it about black features that supposedly makes it so unattractive to some.
-Is it the lush lips, High melanin skin complexion, or just the coarse and strong hair.
+What is it about black features that supposedly makes them so unattractive to some?
+Is it the lush lips, High melanin skin complexion, or just the coarse and strong hair?
 In my personal opinion, there is absolutely nothing wrong with the physical features of the African, which I shall demonstrate

-So why are African features so unattractive if it was so evolutionary advantages.
-First it has to do with the legacy of slavery.
-When one group of physically different humans, subject another group of humans, those attributes that belong to the subjected are deemed inferior, just as their status in that respected society.
+So, why are African features considered unattractive if they offer so many evolutionary advantages?
+First, it has to do with the legacy of slavery.
+When one group of physically different humans subjects another group of humans, those attributes that belong to the subjected group are deemed inferior, just as their status in that respected society.

 Black people in the United States as well as across Latin America.
 Embody a sense of inferiority in their appearance.
 This is why black women in America spend billions of dollars every year on hair straightening product as well as hair extensions(colloquially called weaves).
 The fact that women who are lighter in skin complexion and possess European physical features are considered more attractive by many black men.
 And why many black people will ridicule each other for possessing features that deemed to African, such darker skin(being called crispy, darker),thicker lips(bottom lip jocks), or coarser hair(nappy hair, bad hair as opposed to good hair which would be European).